PaperMC/PaperDocs/source/server/configuration.rst

 * target-player-chunk-send-rate
     - **default**: 100.0
     - **description**: The maximum chunk send rate an individual player will ever have.
-      A value of less than 1 will disable this limit.
+      A value of -1 will disable this limit.
 * global-max-chunk-send-rate
     - **default**: -1
     - **description**: The maximum chunk send rate for the entire server.
 This may help with server-side peak bandwidth usage.
-A value of less than 1 will disable this limit.
+A value of -1 will disable this limit.
 * enable-frustum-priority
     - **default**: false
     - **description**: Whether to attempt to load chunks in front of the player before